gu-lseg/intro-to-programming/source/functions.rst

 string "13").
 The ``type`` function tells you the type of object something is.

-All of these functions only require one value, or "argument", inside the brackets.
-But some functions can be called with zero arguments, for example the ``exit`` function:
+All of these functions only require one value, or "parameter", inside the brackets.
+But some functions can be called with zero parameters, for example the ``exit`` function:

     >>> exit()

-Other functions require more than one argument, for example the ``max``
+Other functions require more than one parameter, for example the ``max``
 function:

     >>> max(1, 2)